community-libs/vaurien/docs/source/index.rst

 :ref:`apis`.

-Controlling vaurien in your code
+Controlling Vaurien in your code
 ================================

 If you want to run and drive a Vaurien proxy from your code, the project